chengfzy/PythonStudy/README.md

 # system
 1. rename_files: rename files in folder

+# net
+1. book_converter.py: Convert a book in website with html format to PDF

 # Notes
 1. If some dependencies are need for OpenCV library, and the `PATH` and `LD_LIBRARY_PATH` are set by terminal, we should open `PyCharm` in terminal and then open python project.